Welcome to our quick and easy guide to improving your business finance system, which breaks down how to use QuickBooks in your small business.

 The more planning that goes into processes and workflow, the better.

 Accounts have been built and old data is properly formatted.
-It can now be entered into the new Quickbooks accounting system.
+It can now be entered into the new QuickBooks accounting system.
 Check and double check figures to be sure all data was accurately integrated.

 Do not stop using old forms of accounting until the data is completely accurate.
 Some business owners even do test run data integration phases to be sure nothing is missed.
-One thing is certain, the new accounting system cannot Go Live until old data is integrated accurately.
+One thing is certain, the new accounting system cannot go live until old data is integrated accurately.

 Be Patient During Transition

-It’s not going to go without a hitch or two.
+Completely upending your accounting process isn’t going to go without a hitch or two.
 Just expect to see a few issues and have a plan in place to resolve them.
 Owners and employees will need time to acclimate to the new process of recording and working with data.

-Remember, Quickbooks has a support option that business owners can always rely on.
+Remember, QuickBooks has a support option that business owners can always rely on.

-Navigating Quickbooks can take some getting used to, but most business owners will be up to speed in no time.
+Navigating QuickBooks can take some getting used to, but most business owners will be up to speed in no time.
 From the Home Screen, you have several options to manage accounts, reports, and banking.

-Features and Tools
+The Features and Tools at Your Disposal

-Understand these Quickbooks basics to fully use the new business accounting system.
-Quickbooks offers a variety of features that help streamline the accounting role and create accurate, useful data storage and reporting.
+Understand these QuickBooks basics to fully use the new business accounting system.
+QuickBooks offers a variety of features that help streamline the accounting role and create accurate, useful data storage and reporting.

 - Sales, customers, products, and services lists are used for invoicing and sales transactions.
 Enter detailed customer information into each customer account.
 Do the same for any services and products that the business offers.